-The COVID 19 pandemic made occupational therapists around the world to make some changes in how they work.
-With the need for social distancing and working from home directive.
+The COVID-19 pandemic made occupational therapists worldwide change how they work with the need for social distancing and working from the home directive.
 Many therapists embraced Telehealth, a mode of service delivery that enables a therapist to offer their services remotely by use of telecommunication devices.

-African occupational therapists were not left behind.
-In this article we get to read the Telehealth experience of two therapists from East Africa.
-As we read along, we shall get to know their joys, their disappointments, and how they feel about Telehealth.
+African occupational therapists were included.
+In this article, we get to read about the Telehealth experience of two therapists from East Africa.
+As we read, we shall get to know their joys, disappointments, and how they feel about Telehealth.

 The Kenyan Telehealth Experience

-When the first case of the COVID 19 was reported in Kenya on March 13th 2020, I was disappointed, scared, and confused.
+When the first case of COVID-19 was reported in Kenya on March 13th, 2020, I was disappointed, scared, and confused.
 Why confused?
 As a School-Based Occupational Therapist, I was dealing with a new dilemma of all schools being closed indefinitely.

-My downtime was limited for just a few days.
-My optimism kicked in and I told myself “COVID-19 will be in Kenya for just a few weeks; we just need to Stay Safe and Work from home then we are good to go back to normal”.
+My downtime was limited to just a few days.
+My optimism kicked in, and I told myself, “COVID-19 will be in Kenya for just a few weeks; we just need to Stay Safe and Work from home; then we are good to go back to normal”.

-Immediately after this comment, a question popped in my head “How can a School-Based Occupational Therapist work from home?”
+Immediately after this comment, a question popped into my head “How can a School-Based Occupational Therapist work from home?”
 I dashed to my computer and started my journey of discovering how.
-I spent hours reading research papers, I joined several Facebook groups, and spoke with practitioners and clients.
-By the end of the second week, I had a Eureka moment, I discovered I can work from home through Telehealth, a mode of service delivery that allows a therapist to offer services from a distance via technology devices.
-I went a step further and took a course on Telehealth to further understand this new model of service delivery.
+I spent hours reading research papers, joined several Facebook groups, and spoke with practitioners and clients.
+By the end of the second week, I had a Eureka moment; I discovered I could work from home through Telehealth, a mode of service delivery that allows a therapist to offer services from a distance via technology devices.
+I went a step further and took a course on Telehealth to further understand this new service delivery model.

-After this I started another wonderful journey, conducting Telehealth sessions with my wonderful clients.
-Telehealth has such great benefits and here below are some I have experienced;
+After this, I started another incredible journey, conducting Telehealth sessions with my wonderful clients.
+Telehealth has such great benefits, and here below are some I have experienced;

-- Convenience: I just need to be at my working space at a particular time, no staying in traffic, etc.
+- Convenience: I just need to be in my working space at a particular time, not staying in traffic, etc.

-- Further reach: I can reach clients from different parts of the country and even different countries.
-It also gives me the joy of reaching clients in the very remote areas of our Country.
-This would not have been possible with the onsite sessions.
+- Further, reach: I can offer therapy services to clients from different parts of the country and even other countries.
+It also gives me the joy of reaching clients in very remote areas of our country.
+This was only possible with the onsite sessions.

 - Safety: I can Stay Safe and ensure I keep my clients safe.
 Through this, we flatten the curve.